thomasstep/authentication-service/README.md

   - Check the current time is earlier than `ttl`
   - Delete unverified item
   - Response Payload: no content
+- `GET /applications/{applicationId}/users/otp`
+  - Sign in a user with passwordless login
+  - Does not require an API key
+  - Async
+  - `application/x-www-form-urlencoded` Payload:
+    ```
+    ?phone=555-555-5555
+    OR
+    ?email=email@address.com
+    ```
+  - Response Payload: accepted
 - `GET /applications/{applicationId}/users/token`
   - Sign in a user
-  - Does not required an API key
+  - Does not require an API key
   - `application/x-www-form-urlencoded` Payload:
     ```
     ?refresh-token=asdf
     OR
     ?email=email@address.com&password=pass
+    OR
+    ?otp=token
     ```
   - If `refreshToken`, verify the token is before `ttl`, delete item, create new refresh token
   - If `email` and `password`, verify against hash